-One of the benefits of using videos in your world holiday lessons is that it brings the holiday traditions alive for your students.
-Written descriptions can only do so much in showing the sights and sounds of a holiday.
+One of the benefits of using videos to teach kids about holi and diwali is that it brings these vibrant holidays alive for your students.
+Books and articles can only do so much in showing the sights and sounds of the colorful holidays traditions of Holi and Diwali.

-In order to take one thing off your busy schedule, here is a compiled list of student-friendly videos on India’s biggest festivals, Holi and Diwali.
+In order to take something off of your busy schedule, here is a compiled list of student-friendly Diwali and Holi videos to learn more about India’s biggest festivals.
 Each video includes discussion questions to activate students’ critical thinking and curiosity.
 (Read until the end for a special offer to kickstart your lesson).

 In this video, learn about one of the most significant festivals in India called Diwali, or the Festival of Lights.
 It’s a five-day celebration that includes good food, fireworks, colored sand, and special candles and lamps.
 Learn about traditions and events that happen during Diwali.